google/brax/brax/experimental/barkour_v0/README.md

 ## MJCF Instructions

-The MuJoCo config in `assets/barkour_v0_brax.xml` was copied from https://github.com/google-deepmind/mujoco_menagerie/google_barkour_v0.
+The MuJoCo config in `assets/barkour_v0_brax.xml` was copied from [MuJoCo Menagerie](https://github.com/google-deepmind/mujoco_menagerie/tree/main/google_barkour_v0).
 The following edits were made to the MJCF specifically for brax:

 * `meshdir` was changed from `assets` to `.`.
 * `frictionloss` was removed. `damping` was changed to 0.5239.